joharnajmi/JNajmi_GW_HW/README.md

 # JNajmi_GW_HW

-Welcome! this Johar's Home work repository for the GW Data Analytics Bootcamp.
+Welcome! this is Johar's Home work repository for the GW Data Analytics Bootcamp.